Trees for Leopards®

 Project Purpose

-The project involves the plantation of trees in the Van Panchayats of Okhalkanda, Rambagh and Dhari Block in the Nainital district of Uttarakhand.
+The project involves the tree plantation of 50,000 in FY 2023-24 in the Van Panchayats of Okhalkanda, Ramgarh and Dhari block in the Nainital district of Uttarakhand, India.
+Further expanding this project in FY 2024-25, we are planting 1,50,000 trees in Okhalkanda block in Nainital district in India.

 Enhancement of